wesketchum/dqm/docs/README.md

       "raw_params": ["time", "num_frames"]

-  Where `time` is the time between runs of the algorithm and `num_frames` is the number of frames used (only for DQM-RU apps).
+  Where `time` is the time in seconds between runs of the algorithm and `num_frames` is the number of frames used (only for DQM-RU apps).
+So if we want to get updates for the raw data stream every minute and get 100 frames then we would have

+      "raw_params": ["60", "100"]

 * STD: Standard deviation of the ADC distribution over a window of time.
 To modify use: